Izumi-sann/Pong_game/README.md

 you can control your pad with W and S! your friend can use the UP and DOWN arrows!

-while in game you can press ESC to return to the home screen progress is not saved the high score is saved locally
+while in game you can press ESC to return to the home screen, progress is not saved, the high score is saved locally.
 ### enjoy